 Seat 1: The Boss

 If you choose the seat furthest from the door at the head of the table, you are declaring yourself “The Boss”.
-Often the manager or chairperson will take this seat to facilitate the flow in the meeting.
+Often the manager or chairperson will take this seat to facilitate the flow of the meeting.
+Do you want to improve your facilitation skills?

 Seat no. 2: “The Competitor”